rohanmadhale/Flask-App-Password-Generator/README.md

 # Flask-App-Password-Generator
 Simple flask app to generate secure pronouncable passwords locally.
+E.g. -> *Talented-Labor-Newly-6*

 ## Instructions
 In the directory with all folders run using *python app.py* \